Deborah Roberts (visual artist)

-Deborah Roberts is an American contemporary artist living and working in Austin, Texas.
-Consisting primarily of mixed media collage, Roberts’s work takes on the subject of otherness as understood against the backdrop of existing societal norms of race and beauty.
-Since graduating with an MFA from Syracuse University in 2014, she has exhibited widely.
-Her work has been shown at the Brooklyn Museum, Brooklyn, New York; SF MOMA, San Francisco, California; and the Whitney Museum of American Art, New York, New York.
+Deborah Roberts (born 1962) is an American contemporary artist.
+Roberts is a mixed media collage artist whose figurative works depict the complexity of Black subjecthood and explores themes of race, identity, and gender politics taking on the subject of otherness as understood against the backdrop of existing societal norms of race and beauty.
+Roberts was named 2023 Texas Medal of Arts Award Honoree for the Visual Arts.
+She lives in Austin, Texas.

+Early life and education

+Deborah Roberts was born in 1962, in Austin, Texas.
+She received a BFA degree from the University of North Texas in Denton, Texas; and a MFA degree from Syracuse University in Syracuse, New York.

 Work

 Roberts’s work challenges the existing notion of a universal beauty, arguing instead for a more inclusive and subjective understanding of visual culture.
 By combining found and manipulated images with hand drawn and painted details, Roberts leverages the artistic practice of collage to uplift and dimensionalize her subjects, often taking the form of young girls and, more increasingly, Black boys.
 The boys and girls who populate her work, while invariably bound to the complicated the problematic narratives defining American, African American and art history, are, at the same time, free and able to forge their own paths and form their own identities.